iogf/crocs/README.md

 It is also possible to insert a raw regex string and generate possible matches.
 It helps a lot when debugging regex's.

-The project relies on [eacc](https://github.com/iogf/eacc) to build an AST for the given regex.
+The project relies on [eacc](https://github.com/iogf/eacc) to parse the regex string then generating possible matches.

 ~~~
 [tau@archlinux eacc.wiki-code]$ regxhits